VisionlabHyperspectral/Mineral-dataset/README.md

 # Mineral-dataset
-Dataset will be released soon on this page.
-Stay tuned!...
+Dataset will be released upon publication of manuscript "Robust supervised method for nonlinear spectral unmixing, accounting for endmember variability."